 Building your store with WooCommerce, on the other hand, is akin to building your own house.

 There are no rules you have to comply and you have full rights to your eCommerce store.

 Just like a rented apartment, Shopify has everything you need.

-It lets you focus on your business by taking away most of the adminstrative work of managing a website.
+It lets you focus on your business by taking away most of the administrative work of managing a website.

 This means, unlike WooCommerce, you don’t need to spend time on handling different bills from different vendors, maintaining updates or managing web hosting.
 The only caveat is that you will be locked in a system that doesn’t allow much customisation.

-In addition, it is noteable that Shopify has a more polished interface compared to WooCommerce since it is specifically designed for eCommerce.
+In addition, it is notable that Shopify has a more polished interface compared to WooCommerce since it is specifically designed for eCommerce.